 The prerequisite for this course is to be engaged in some kind of social justice work already or be interested in engaging more.

-During the pandemic, there is a cancellation fee of $50 for all residential programs longer than two nights and $25 for weekend programs.
-2023: If you need to cancel your registration, please contact us as soon as possible.
+If you need to cancel your registration, please contact us as soon as possible.
 If you cancel two or more weeks before a program begins, cancellation fees are $50 for all programs longer than two nights and $25 for weekend programs.
 If you cancel less than two weeks before your program begins, your full deposit is forfeited.
-If you have requested financial assistance, cancellation fees are $50 for all programs longer than two nights and $25 for weekend programs.
+If you received financial assistance, cancellation fees are $50 for all programs longer than two nights and $25 for weekend programs.
 All cancellation fees support our Scholarship Funds.

 Covid-19 Safety Protocol: